anupn18/readme_lifesight/docs/PRODUCT GUIDE/quick-start-guide.md

 ---
-title: About the platform
+title: Platform Overview
-excerpt: Learn about our workflow and how to use it
+excerpt: Learn about our platform and its features
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   title: ''
   description: ''